korbu/ifs_shanghai_doc/docs/zh/README.md

     details: Flexible plugin API, allowing plugins to provide lots of plug-and-play features for your site.
   - title: Bundlers
     details: Both Webpack and Vite are supported.
 Choose the one you like!
-footer: MIT Licensed | Copyright © 2021-present EB Shanghai Team
+footer: MIT Licensed | Copyright © 2021-present EB上海团队
 ---

 ### As Easy as 1, 2, 3